Ahmed Thasmeen Ali

-His first Cabinet portfolio was Minister of Atolls Development and later served as Minister of Home Affairs,(14 July 2005 – 25 June 2007).
+His first Cabinet portfolio was Minister of Atolls Development and later served as Minister of Home Affairs from 2005 to 2007.

-He is the Former leader of the opposition political party, Dhivehi Rayyithunge Party, and was, until May 2012, Minority Leader in the Peoples Majlis of the Maldives.
+He is the former leader of the opposition political party, Dhivehi Rayyithunge Party and Minority Leader in the People's Majlis until May 2012.

 Education, family early career

 He holds a BA degree in economics from University of Warwick in England and a master's degree in political science of the American University in Cairo, Egypt.
-Thasmeen is married to Ms. Visam Ali MP for Raa.
-Maduvvaree legislative circle and the couple have a child.
+Thasmeen is married to Ms. Visam Ali MP for R. Maduvvari and the couple have a child.
 Thasmeen practices diving, snorkeling, sea sports and fishing in his free time.
-Besides native language Dhivehi he is fluent English and understands Arabic (having lived in Egypt for his Masters studies.)
+Besides native language Dhivehi he is fluent English and understands Arabic.
 Ahmed Thasmeen Ali owns resorts and other businesses, including Reethi Beach Resort and Fonaddhoo Tuna Products.
 He is a philanthropist.

 Mr. Thasmeen was active in student association activities in England and in Cairo, Egypt.

-He has been an MP for Baa atoll since the 1990s.
+He was the MP for Baa Atoll from 1995 and in 2009 and 2014, the MP for Kendhoo.